dmitry-ivanov/laravel-testing-tools/README.md

 > NOTE: To use this assertion, you have to create model factories for both classes.

-Checks if Eloquent model has specified `HasMany` relation:
+Check if an Eloquent model has specified `HasMany` relation:

 ```php
 $this->assertEloquentHasMany(Post::class, 'comments');